-Metropolitan Jerome is a Western Orthodox hierarch, Metropolitan Archbishop of the Old Roman Catholic Western Orthodox Church in Europe maintaining the tradition and polity of the “Act of Union” between the Old Roman Catholic Church and the Orthodox Church in 1911.
+Metropolitan Jerome is an Old Roman sometimes called, Western Orthodox, hierarch.
+He is the Metropolitan Archbishop for Old Romans in Europe maintaining the tradition and polity of the “Act of Union” between Old Romans and the Orthodox Patriarchate of Antioch in 1911.

-Old Roman Catholicism or Old Catholicism as it later came to be called, refers to the movement derived from the original See of Utrecht founded by St Willibrord in the Netherlands, that refused to surrender its acknowledged and historical canonical privileges in the face of increased centralisation of power by the Bishops of Rome from the 17C onwards.
-Preserving intact the ancient expression of the Catholic and Apostolic Faith as it had always been believed in the West and expressed in the Latin Rite, the Old Roman Catholic Church in the Netherlands soon drew other disaffected Western Catholics to itself who could not abide the erroneous dogmas that the later 19C Popes were imposing upon the Latin Church.
+Old Romans, are Latin Rite Catholics continuing in the primitive Tradition of the Roman Catholic Church, preserved by the original See of Utrecht founded by St Willibrord in the Netherlands, that refused to surrender its acknowledged and historical canonical privileges in the face of increased centralisation of power by the Bishops of Rome from the 17C onwards.
+Preserving intact the ancient expression of the Catholic and Apostolic Faith as it had always been believed in the West and expressed in the Latin Rite, the Old Roman See of Utrecht in the Netherlands i.e. soon drew other disaffected western Catholics to itself who could not abide the erroneous dogmas that the later 19C Popes were imposing upon the Latin Church.

 The Holy Synod of Moscow responded by approving the restored form of the Western Liturgy, the ancient Liturgy of St. Gregory the Great (the oldest Orthodox liturgy of the undivided Church still in use) presented in 1870 by Julian Joseph Overbeck (a former Roman Catholic priest) who hoped to establish an Orthodox Western Rite in England.
 By 1876, Overbeck appealed to other Orthodox Churches for their recognition of his plan.
 In 1879 he was received in audience by the Patriarch Joachim III of Constantinople, who recognized the theoretical right of Western Christians to have a Western Orthodox Church.
 Three years later, Joachim III and the Synod of the Ecumenical Patriarchate conditionally approved Overbeck’s Western rite and Benedictine offices.
 However, Overbeck’s efforts ultimately did not result in the establishment of a Western Orthodoxy in his lifetime.